rumbu13/windows-d/README.md

 ```

-- Constant grouping.
+### Constant grouping

 In the metadata files, constants are listed globally, the application tries to find a common pattern and group them accordingly.
 You can control this behaviour using the constant ```minSetTreshold = 0.4``` representing the proportion of common characters.

 ```
 enum : int